w3c/permissions-ws-2018/cfp.md

 * A focus on technical issues, not process or platform preference.
 We plan to talk about the what, not the how.
 * Position statements must be in English, preferably in HTML or plain-text format.
 You may include multiple topics, but we ask that each person submit only a single coherent position statement.
 The input provided at registration time (e.g., bio, goals, interests) will be published and linked to from this workshop page.

+Please email statements to the program committee at group-permissions-ws-pc@w3.org.

 ## Location

 The W3C Workshop will located at Qualcomm's offices in La Jolla, California.
 The closest airport is San Diego (SAN).